 The Group carried out reviews of the recoverable amount of its solar power plants as a result of adverse changes in the market and certain price competition requirements introduced by the relevant government authority in the market.
 These solar power plants are used in the Group's solar power generation segment.
-No impairment loss has been recognised in result of the reviews for the year ended 31 December 2023 (2022: impairment loss of RMB6,939,000).
-The recoverable amount of the solar power plants has been determined on value in use using discounted cash flow method or fair value less costs of disposal (level 3 fair value measurements).
+No impairment loss has been recognised in result of the reviews for the year ended 31 December 2024 (2023: nil).
+The recoverable amount of the solar power plants has been determined on value in use using discounted cash flow method (level 3 fair value measurements).

-Key estimates and assumptions used for determining the recoverable amount under value in use using discounted cash flow method are pre-tax discount rate in the range of 7.5% to 10.8% (2022: 7.5% to 10.3%).
+Key estimates and assumptions used for determining the recoverable amount under value in use using discounted cash flow method are pre-tax discount rate in the range of 7.15% to 10.09% (2023: 7.5% to 10.8%).

-Certain solar power plants of the Group had been pledged as securing loans and general credit facilities granted to the Group as at 31 December 2023 and 2022 as detailed in Note 45.
+Certain solar power plants of the Group had been pledged as securing loans and general credit facilities granted to the Group as at 31 December 2024 and 2023 as detailed in Note 42.